clinton-slice/charge-locator/README.md

 # Things I did

-- Added tests for the components
+- Added tests for the components and hook
 - created `useGeolocation` hook in order to make the code more cleaner

 ### Improvements